 What to Expect

-AI tools are already in the classroom, and the question is no longer whether students will use them, but whether they'll use them well.
-This workshop gives students a practical, honest foundation for navigating AI in an academic setting: what these tools can and can't do, how to use them in ways that genuinely support learning, and how to avoid the shortcuts that undermine it.
+AI tools are already in the classroom, and the question is no longer whether students will use them — it's whether they'll use them well.
+This workshop gives students a practical and insightful foundation for navigating AI in academic settings: what these tools can and can't do, how to use them in ways that truly support learning, and how to avoid the shortcuts that undermine their education.

-Over two hours, students will explore the most common AI tools available for academic work, examine real examples of effective and ineffective AI use, and develop a personal framework for deciding when AI adds value and when it doesn't.
-The session is hands-on and discussion-based.
-It’s not a lecture on policy, but a working session on judgment.
+Over the course of this two hour workshop, students will explore common AI tools available for academic work, examine real examples of effective and ineffective AI use, and develop a personal framework for deliberating upon and engaging in effective use of this powerful technology to augment their learning.
+The session is hands-on and discussion-based; a working session on developing the judgment that will be crucial in the rapidly evolving world of LLMs.

-Students leave with concrete strategies they can apply immediately, a clearer sense of their school's expectations, and the confidence to use these tools in ways they can stand behind.
+Students will leave with concrete strategies they can apply immediately, a clearer sense of how to navigate school and university expectations, and a framework to use these tools in ways they can stand behind.

 Key Benefits